verhovsky/calgary_osm_import/buildings/README.md

 python outlines.py
 ```

-it will create a directory buildings/ with 3 files:
+it will create a directory buildings/ with:

-- osm_only.geojson buildings in OSM that don't overlap with City of Calgary buildings (this is not entirely true, because some building types are ignored)
-- coc.geojson all City of Calgary buildings
+- neighborhoods/ a directory with outlines split into neighborhoods (buildings that straddle a neighborhood boundary and might be duplicated accross neighborhoods)
+- addresses/ address points split into neighborhoods
-- coc_outside_calgary.geojson City of Calgary buildings that are technically outside the city boundary and don't belong to any neighborhood
+- coc_outside_calgary.geojson outlines outside the legal city bounds

 and a neighborhoods/ directory, with City of Calgary buildings grouped by the neighborhood they're in.
 Each geometry will also have an `overlap_count` column if
 it overlaps with any existing building(s) in OpenStreetMap.
 To import the data, open one of the neighborhoods in JOSM and

 1. Click "Validation", there will probably be a couple overlapping buildings, separate them.
 Buildings with holes (courtyards) need to be converted to relations
 2. Check that every building is classified correctly using the "Building Colors" map paint style
-3. Optionally convert `building=residential` to a more specific residence type
+3. (optionally) Convert `building=residential` to a more specific residence type
+4. (optionally) Open the addresses dataset for the neighborhood and use the [Conflation JOSM plugin](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/Conflation) to merge it with the `building=residential` outlines
-4. Download OSM data for the current region and merge the OSM layer and neighborhood CoC outlines layer
+5. Download OSM data for the current region, search for `building:` in OSM data and `type:way` in CoC data and use the [Conflation JOSM plugin](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/Conflation) and decide how to merge overlapping buildings
-5. Search for `type:way overlap_count:` and decide what to do with each overlapping outline.
-Usually you want to select both overlapping outlines and do "Replace Geometry" (or Ctrl-Shift-G) to replace the OSM building's geometry with the CoC geometry or delete the CoC outline if the existing OSM outline is good.
-Do this until there's no overlapping buildings
 6. Click "Validation" and fix all "Crossing \<whatever\>/building" and "Overlap \<whatever\>/building" warnings
-7. Search for `overlap_count:` and delete all the `overlap_count` keys, they should not be uploaded to OpenStreetMap
-8. Upload the data
+7. Upload the data

 Verify there's no accidentally uploaded `overlap_count` keys in OSM at https://overpass-turbo.eu/s/1ZRW

+### Data issues

+##### outlines

+- slightly offset from Bing imagery
+- contain a lot of unnecessary nodes and `.simplify()` doesn't get rid of all of them
+- can overlap slightly
+- barely touching outlines sometimes share a random node with another outline and have overlap errors because of that
+- are generally really good, but shadows sometimes mess it up
+- building types are sometimes misclassified
+- outlines with holes (courtyards) need to be turned into `multipolygon` relations manually
+- sometimes there's an outline where there's just trees in Bing, so it's impossible to verify that there's something there

+##### addresses

+Addresses are for land parcels, not buildings, so they

+- do not line up with the house outline, generally closer to the street than the house
+- duplexes will have two address points for the same building outline
+- appartment buildings/townhouses (and maybe some regular houses) usually have wrong "house" numbers that don't correspond to the actual house number, would require surveying to verify